sporcina/dynamodb-connector/README.md

 ![Alt text](/readme_images/Building_From_Terminal.png "Building from the Mac Terminal")

-The project will build and execute the acceptance tests automatically.
-The tests will create a new table in dynamoDB under your account and interact with it.
+This will build the project and execute the acceptance tests automatically.
+Please note that the tests will create a new table in dynamoDB under your account and interact with it.

 Running Tests Independently